kpletenev/mcp-qase/README.md

 }
 ```

-### Cursor
+### Zencoder

-To use with Cursor, add the following to your Cursor MCP configuration:
+To use with Zencoder, add the following to your Zencoder MCP configuration:

 ```json
 {